ITLAN-dev/websocket-relay/Android-Agent/README.md

             "device" to DEVICE_ID,
             "method" to request.method,
             "url" to request.url,
-            "message" to "I am a BLAZER for NAT, tune me !!!", "timestamp" to System.currentTimeMillis() / 1000
+            "message" to "I am a device for NAT, tune me !!!", "timestamp" to System.currentTimeMillis() / 1000
         )